tldr-pages/tldr/pages/linux/aur.md

 > Build packages from AUR and manage local repositories.
 > More information: <https://github.com/aurutils/aurutils>.

-- Search the package database for a keyword from the AUR:
+- Search the AUR database for a keyword:

 `aur search {{package}}`